 DISABILITIES ACTS Sample Clauses

 DISABILITIES ACTS.
-The parties acknowledge that the Americans With Disabilities Act of 1990 (42 U.S.C. §12101 et seq.) and regulations and guidelines promulgated thereunder (“ADA”), and any similarly motivated state and local Laws (“Local Barriers Acts”), as the same may be amended and supplemented from time to time (collectively referred to herein as the “Disabilities Acts”) establish requirements for business operations, accessibility and barrier removal, and that such requirements may or may not apply to the Premises and Property depending on, among other things: (i) whether Tenant’s business is deemed a “public accommodation” or “commercial facility”, (ii) whether such requirements are “readily achievable”, and (iii) whether a given alteration affects a “primary function area” or triggers “path of travel” requirements.
-The parties hereby agree that: (a) Landlord shall perform any required ADA Title III and related Local Barriers Acts compliance in the common areas, except as provided below, (b) Tenant shall perform any required ADA Title III and related Local Barriers Acts compliance in the Premises, and (c) Landlord may perform, or require that Tenant perform, and Tenant shall be responsible for the cost of, ADA Title III and related Local Barriers Acts “path of travel’ and other requirements triggered by any public accommodation or other use of, or alterations in, the Premises.
-Tenant shall be responsible for ADA Title I and related Local Barriers Acts requirements relating to Tenant’s employees, and Landlord shall be responsible for ADA Title I and related Local Barriers Acts requirements relating to Landlord’s employees.
-Notwithstanding anything to the contrary contained in this Article 31, in no event shall Tenant be obligated to make any structural alterations to the Property or the Premises unless due to Tenant’s specific use of the Premises (as opposed to their use for general office purposes) or Tenant’s alterations to the Premises.
-Landlord shall make any structural alterations that Tenant is not required to make hereunder and Landlord may include the costs thereof in Expenses to the extent permitted pursuant to Article 33 below.
+The parties acknowledge that the Americans With Disabilities Act of 1990 (42 U.S.C. § 12101 et seq.) and regulations and guidelines promulgated thereunder (“ADA”), and any similarly motivated state and local Laws, as the same may be amended and supplemented from time to time (collectively referred to herein as the “Disabilities Acts”) establish requirements for business operations, accessibility and barrier removal, and that such requirements may or may not apply to the Premises, Building and Property depending on, among other things: (i) whether Tenant’s business is deemed a “public accommodation” or “commercial facility”, (ii) whether such requirements are “readily achievable”, and (iii) whether a given alteration affects a “primary function area” or triggers “path of travel” requirements.
+The parties hereby agree that: (a) Landlord shall perform any required Disabilities Acts compliance in the common areas and with respect to any structural components of the Building, except as provided herein; (b) Tenant shall perform any required Disabilities Acts compliance in the Premises, as well as any required Disabilities Acts compliance in the common areas that are Tenant’s obligation to perform under Section 8(A), and (c) Landlord may perform, or require that Tenant perform, and Tenant shall be responsible for the cost of, Disabilities Acts “path of travel” and other requirements triggered by any public accommodation or other use of, or alterations in, the Premises by Tenant.
+Tenant shall be responsible for Disabilities Acts requirements relating to Tenant’s employees, and Landlord shall be responsible for Disabilities Acts requirements relating to Landlord’s employees.

 AutoNDA by SimpleDocs

 DISABILITIES ACTS.
-The parties acknowledge that the Americans With Disabilities Act of 1990 (42 U.S.C.
-'12101 et seq.) and regulations and guidelines promulgated thereunder ("ADA"), and any similarly motivated state and local Laws ("Local Barriers Acts"), as the same may be amended and supplemented from time to time (collectively referred to herein as the "Disabilities Acts") establish requirements for business operations, accessibility and barrier removal, and that such requirements may or may not apply to the Premises, Property depending on, among other things: (i) whether Tenant's business is deemed a "public accommodation" or "commercial facility", (ii) whether such requirements are "readily achievable", and (iii) whether a given alteration affects a "primary function area" or triggers "path of travel" requirements.
-The parties hereby agree that: (a) Landlord shall perform any required ADA Title III and related state and local compliance in the common areas, except as provided below, (b) Tenant shall perform any required ADA Title III and related Local Barriers Acts compliance in the Premises, and (c) Landlord may perform, or require that Tenant perform, and Tenant shall be responsible for the cost of, ADA Title III and related Local Barriers Acts "path of travel" and other requirements triggered by any public accommodation or other use of, or alterations in, the Premises.
+The parties acknowledge that the Americans With Disabilities Act of 1990 (42 U.S.C. § 12101 et seq.) and regulations and guidelines promulgated thereunder ("ADA"), and any similarly motivated state and local Laws ("Local Barriers Acts"), as the same may be amended and supplemented from time to time (collectively referred to herein as the "Disabilities Acts") establish requirements for business operations, accessibility and barrier removal, and that such requirements may or may not apply to the Leased Premises or Property depending on, among other things: (i) whether Tenant's business is deemed a "public accommodation" or "commercial facility", (ii) whether such requirements are "readily achievable", and (iii) whether a given alteration affects a "primary function area" or triggers "path of travel" requirements.
+Landlord shall perform any required ADA Title III and related Local Barriers Acts compliance in the common areas and in constructing the Leased Premises.
+Tenant shall perform any required ADA Title III and related Local Barriers Acts compliance in the Leased Premises, excluding compliance in connection with the initial construction of the Leased Premises.
+Following such initial construction, Landlord may perform, or require that Tenant perform, and Tenant shall be responsible for the cost of, ADA Title III and related Local Barriers Acts "path of travel" and other requirements triggered by any public accommodation or other use of, or alterations in, the Leased Premises.
 Tenant shall be responsible for ADA Title I and related Local Barriers Acts requirements relating to Tenant's employees, and Landlord shall be responsible for ADA Title I and related Local Barriers Acts requirements relating to Landlord's employees.

 DISABILITIES ACTS.
 Tenant, at its sole cost, shall be responsible for compliance with the Americans With Disabilities Act of 1990 (42 U.S.C. §12101 et seq.) and regulations and guidelines promulgated thereunder (“ADA”), and any similarly motivated state and local Laws, as the same may have been amended and supplemented from time to time (collectively referred to herein as the “Disabilities Acts”) with respect to (1) all Alterations made to the Premises or any other acts of Tenant after the Commencement Date, (2) all requirements of Disability Laws that relate to the employer-employee relationship or that are necessitated by the special needs of any employee, agent, visitor or invitee of Tenant and that are not required to be provided generally, including, without limitation, requirements related to auxiliary aids and graphics installed by or on behalf of Tenant (other than Base Building Signage), and (3) all requirements of Disability Laws that relate to private restrooms constructed by or at the special request of Tenant.
 Landlord, at its sole cost, shall be responsible for compliance with Disability Laws with respect to the Premises and the work contemplated in the Tenant Improvement Agreement and the Common Areas (including restrooms located upon full floors leased by Tenant).
 Neither party shall be in default under this Section 16(b) for its failure to comply with Disability Laws so long as the responsible party is either contesting in good faith, and by legal means, the enforcement of Disability Laws, or is undertaking diligent efforts to comply with Disability Laws.